iancottam91/RockPaperScis/README.md

 ## Target browsers:

 - The tests should be run using google chrome
-- This application will run best on google chrome, firefox, or IE9+
+- This application will run best on google chrome.
+- The application will also run on firefox, IE9+ or mobile browsers.

 ## Technical Summary: